MTech-IT-MNS-2025/Group-6/README.md

-# Lab Assignment 2: Exploring Post-Quantum Cryptography with liboqs
+# Exploring Post-Quantum Cryptography with liboqs

 ## Objective
 The goal of this assignment is to: